-Kaia Karter is a Montréal-born Grenadian-Canadian singer-songwriter.
-Her 2016 release Nine Pin earned a Canadian Folk Music Award, sending her on an 18-months tour from Ireland to Iowa.
-Her new album Grenades explores themes of migration and belonging.
+Kaia Kater is a Montréal-born Grenadian-Canadian singer-songwriter.
+Her 2016 release Nine Pin earned a Canadian Folk Music Award, sending her on an 18-month tour from Ireland to Iowa.
+Her new album, Grenades, explores themes of migration and belonging.

 Orchestre symphonique de Montréal